ankur-3107/Analysis-of-breast-cancer-data-of-malignant-and-benign-tumors/readme.md

 - Identify the top discriminative features for classification.

 ### 3. Normalization
-- Apply Min-Max scaling for feature normalization.
+- Apply Min-Max scaling or Z-score transformation for feature normalization.

 ### 4. Visualization
 - **Heatmaps** to visualize normalized data.